St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Common Dog Attack Injuries

 A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
-Our dog attack attorneys in St. Louis, MO, know how victims and their families can be affected.
-For instance, here are a few of the most common injuries related to dog bites:
+Halvorsen Klote's dog bite attorneys in St. Louis, MO, know how victims and their families can be affected after an incident.
+For instance, here are some of the most common injuries related to dog bites:

 • Rabies